 Finale also has the capability to change the fulfillment latency to use the supplier lead time if you run out of stock on a specific product and need to create a purchase order from a supplier.

-To set this capability up, there are are a couple additional steps required in addition to step#1 and step #2.
+To set this capability up, there are a couple of additional steps required in addition to step#1 and step #2.

 Step #3 -